n4demo/learn-helm-to-deploy-to-AKS/README - step 2.md

 ls test-app
 ```

-5. From the AZ CLI Editor, review the files in the templates directory
+5. From the AZ CLI Editor, review the files in the 'learn-helm-to-deploy-to-AKS/test-app/templates' directory.

 6. To see and test how Helm merges these manifest files within the templates folder with values from the (empty) values file - run: helm template [NAME] [CHART] [flags] and review the trace output.
 Note this will not deploy anything.